Adtoniq for Google Analytics

 Use custom dimensions for reporting

-Uses custom dimensions for reporting, so you can understand differences in behavior and demographics between your blocked and unblocked web.
+Use custom dimensions and segments for reporting, so you can understand differences in behavior and demographics between your blocked and unblocked web.

 Support traffic splitting